 Fructose is no Glucose

-High Fructose Corn Syrup, HFCS, that was invented and marketed only a few decades ago in 1970s, has been added to many packaged/processed foods and drinks, including breakfast cereals and soft drinks.
-Specially after people were told fat is the enemy around the same time period and food manufacturers looked for a cheap alternative to make food tasty.
-Fructose is not glucose and we have never consumed as much of it as we do today.
-Adding the push for plant-based diets, fruits, juices and smoothies and you can see how much we have been exposed to this harmful sugar.
+High Fructose Corn Syrup, which was invented and marketed only a few decades ago in the 1970s, has been added to many packaged/processed foods and drinks, including breakfast cereals and soft drinks.
+Especially after people were told that fat was the enemy around the same period, food manufacturers looked for a cheap alternative to make food tasty.
+Fructose is not glucose, and we have never consumed as much of it as we do today.
+Adding the push for plant-based diets, fruits, juices, and smoothies, you can see how much we have been exposed to this harmful sugar.

 (Google definition of fructose: Fructose, or fruit sugar, is a simple ketonic monosaccharide found in many plants, where it is often bonded to glucose to form the disaccharide sucrose)

 Here are a few examples of studies in human and animals connecting excessive fructose consumption to obesity, diabetes, non-alcoholic fatty liver disease (NAFLD), IBD (Crohn’s disease, ulcerative collides, etc.) and many cancers:

 1) Fructose, it’s “Alcohol Without the Buzz” – “Most people compare fructose with its isomer glucose, which is so essential for life that your liver will produce it when it is in short supply via the process of gluconeogenesis.
 Although fructose is an energy source, its actions on the body more closely resemble ethanol (grain alcohol), another nonessential energy source.
 This paper compares the metabolic actions of fructose with those of glucose and ethanol to make the point that fructose is “alcohol without the buzz.”